 Among the millions of individuals affected by the breach includes that of 6.4 million children, leaking children’s personal names, their genders as well as birth dates.

-United States account holders has been said to be among the most affected by this breach, ranking in 2.2 million parents and 2.8 million children affected, with France, the U.K., Germany and Canada rounding out the top 5 countries hit.
+United States account holders have been said to be among the most affected by this breach, ranking in 2.2 million parents and 2.8 million children affected, with France, the U.K., Germany, and Canada rounding out the top 5 countries hit.
 This particular breach affected the customer database of Learning Lodge, an application store for VTech’s devices, as well as the Kid Connect servers.
-Since the breach both of these services have been suspended as well as thirteen websites affiliated with VTech.
+Since the breach, both of these services have been suspended as well as thirteen websites affiliated with VTech.

-The anonymous hacker made a statement to Motherboard stating they were able to access VTech’s data by using a SQLi injection; inserting malicious commands into the websites forms and ultimately tricking it into returning other data.
+The anonymous hacker made a statement to Motherboard stating they were able to access VTech’s data by using an SQLi injection; inserting malicious commands into the website's forms and ultimately tricking it into returning other data.
 The hacker was then able to infiltrate VTech’s web & database server gaining full control of the systems.

 While this particular hacker said that they don’t intend to publish any of the data publicly, it’s quite possible that others hackers may have exfiltrated it first.
 The hacker also went on to say, “It was pretty easy to dump, so someone with darker motives could easily get it.”